thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 `version`
 : A compound `version` data item that reuses encoding and semantics of {{-rats-eat}} `sw-version-type`.

-#### Signer {#signer}
+### Signer {#signer}

-A signer is the entity that digitally signs the measured component.
+A signer is an entity that digitally signs the measured component.
+A signer is associated with a public key.
-It could be an X.509 certificate, a raw public key, or public key thumprint.
+It could be an X.509 certificate, a raw public key, a public key thumbprint, or some other identifier that can be uniquely associated with the signing entity.

-The supported types are:

-* Thumbprint of the signing public key using COSE Key Thumbprint {{-cose-key-thumbprint}}.
+If an EAT profile ({{Section 6 of -rats-eat}}) uses measured components, it MUST specify whether the `signers` field is used.
+If it is used, the profile MUST also specify how the `signer-type` is interpreted.

 ~~~ cddl
 {::include cddl/signer.cddl}
 ~~~

-### EAT `measurements-format` Extensions
+## EAT `measurements-format` Extensions

 The CDDL in {{fig-eat-plug}} extends the `$measurements-body-cbor` and `$measurements-body-json` EAT sockets to add support for `measured-component`s to the `Measurements` claim.